 There are four powers that we must tap into to effectively lead.

-- The power of the heart Heart (Spirit/Will) – Character, Passion, Paradigms / Mindsets flow out of our hearts.
-Effective leadership starts by perfecting and harnessing the power of the heart to do good.
-Heart and mind are presented as always interacting with each other.
+Character, Passion, Paradigms / Mindsets / Worldviews flow out of our hearts.
+Faith is a function of the heart as well.
+Effective leadership starts by perfecting and harnessing the power of the heart to believe and to do good.
+Faith or trust is the currency of the kingdom.
+The heart and mind are presented as always interacting with each other.
 For ease of understanding, the heart may be seen as the unconscious realm while the mind, discussed below, emphasizes the conscious.
 Yet, as already said, these two are always influencing each other.

-- The power of the Mind – For purposes of this discussion, mind refers to the conscious.
+For purposes of this discussion, the mind refers to the conscious.
 The mind interacts with the heart to yield dreams and visions.
 It is the seat of our thoughts and emotions.
 Problem-solving, strategic thinking, etc are functions of the mind.
 Yet, you can’t surgically separate the heart and mind.
 Even so, we know they are separate.
 To become the best leaders we can be, we must learn to exploit the power of the mind to its full.

-- The power of our Social relationships – Here emotional intelligence, connecting well with people, negotiating win-win situations become essential for effective leadership.
+Here emotional intelligence, connecting well with people, and negotiating win-win situations becomes essential for effective leadership.
 This is where the environment impacts our leadership and also where successful leaders learn to design environments and relationships to enhance their leadership.
 Our personalities are formed by an interplay between both our genes and our social environments.
-There is a middle eastern saying that says, “ one can chase and defeat a thousand, but two can put ten thousand to flight.”
+There is a middle eastern saying that says, “one can chase and defeat a thousand, but two can put ten thousand to flight.”
 That is the power of social connectedness in leadership that can occur when we start forming synergistic relationships.

 The soul is the totality of all four aspects of the person working together.
 The 4 powers of leadership, therefore are the power of the kind of leadership that employs the entire human soul to influence people positively.
 Leading with the soul is leading from the inside out.
 It is leading from within, from the inner person.